NAMTeam/Network-Addon-Mod/README.md

 Instructions for compiling metarules
 ------------------------------------

-First, make sure you have installed SBT and JDK 1.7 or above.
-Then, execute the script "compileAllMetarules.sh" in this directory, which generates proper RUL files and drops them in specific locations in the "Controller" directory.
-This script needs to be executed every time the metarules are updated or you checkout a different branch (which may update the metarules) in order to assert that the generated files are always up-to-date.

-Moreover, the script builds the INRUL files which can be found in the directory "target/INRULs" after running the script.
+First, make sure you have installed SBT and a recent version of Java (at least Java 7).
+Then, execute `sbt run`
+in this directory, which generates proper RUL files and outputs them into the directory `target`.
+The generated files can then be copied manually to the `Controller` directory.